rugbyprof/5143-Operating-Systems/Assignments/01-A01/README.md

 #### Edit the README.md

-- Edit the readme file on github and place your contact information inside along with a picture of YOU.
+- Edit the readme file on Github and place your contact information inside along with a picture of YOU.
 NOT an avatar.
 NOT a thumbnail.
 But an easily identifiable picture of you.
 - Your readme should include:
     - Your first and last name
     - Your email address